visit-dav/visit/docs/SphynxDocs/MakingItPretty/Annotations.rst

 Text annotation objects
 """""""""""""""""""""""

-Text annotation objects, shown in
-, are created by clicking the
+Text annotation objects, shown in :numref:`Figure %s <fig-combined_annot_text>`, are created by clicking the **Text** button in the
-**Text**
-button in the
 **Create new**